 While call centers nearly always tell incoming callers that their calls will be recorded, agents don’t always remember to let the customer know when dialing outgoing calls.
 Call centers should never assume that advising the caller that they’re recording is enough to prove consent.
 Some courts won’t uphold it in the rare case a customer sues the center.
 Explaining how the customer can opt out of the call before the conversation continues is a great way to cover all the bases.

 Recording the CVV2 number on cards is strictly prohibited

 The Payment Card Industry Data Security Standard states that call centers are prohibited from recording CVV2 numbers along with other sensitive data such as pin numbers and magnetic stripe data.
 This applies to both written information along with recorded calls or other forms of communication.

 When a call center records customer calls, storing this highly sensitive information is a risk.
 Call centers can combat this with an API fix that automatically pauses the recording when the call center agent enters the credit card information.

-Do not call: The National Do Not Call Registry gives people a way to opt out of telemarketing calls by registering their phone numbers online.
+The National Do Not Call Registry gives people a way to opt-out of telemarketing calls by registering their phone numbers online.
 Contact centers can view the registry online.
 Large fines can ensue for violators.

-Tethr can keep you compliant: With the amount of rules and regulations for contact centers to abide by, establishing a system to track and record this compliance is critical.
-Software like Tethr helps businesses improve compliance by listening to all calls, transcribing them into searchable data and scoring them.
+With the number of rules and regulations for contact centers to abide by, establishing a system to track and record this compliance is critical.
+Software like Tethr helps businesses improve contact center compliance by listening to all calls, transcribing them into searchable data, and scoring them.
 Tethr can alert compliance departments to compliance deficiencies before they become major regulatory issues.